McKinsey Interview Process: 6 Steps to an Offer (2026)

 If you pass the resume screen and Solve game, a McKinsey recruiter may contact you for a short phone or video call.
 This step typically lasts 15 to 20 minutes and is more of a confirmation step than a traditional interview.

 During the recruiter screen, expect basic resume verification questions and motivational fit questions like "Why consulting?" and "Why McKinsey?"
-The recruiter will also walk you through the remaining steps of the interview process and timeline.
+The recruiter will also walk you through the remaining steps and timeline.

 What Are McKinsey First Round Interviews Like?
 (Step 4)

 McKinsey first round interviews consist of two separate interviews, each lasting 45 to 60 minutes.
-Each interview includes a case interview and a Personal Experience Interview (PEI).
-Your interviewers will typically be Associates or Engagement Managers with 2 to 5 years of McKinsey experience.
+Each interview includes a case interview and a Personal Experience Interview (PEI), and your interviewers will typically be Associates or Engagement Managers with 2 to 5 years at the firm.

 How Does the McKinsey Case Interview Work?

-The McKinsey case interview is a 30 to 45 minute exercise where you and the interviewer work together to solve a business problem.
-Unlike most other consulting firms, McKinsey uses an interviewer-led format, meaning the interviewer guides the conversation and asks you specific questions rather than letting you drive the entire case.
+The McKinsey case interview (which McKinsey now calls the Problem Solving Interview) is a 30 to 45 minute exercise where you and the interviewer work through a business problem together.
+Unlike most other firms, McKinsey uses an interviewer-led format, meaning the interviewer guides the conversation and asks you specific questions rather than letting you drive the entire case.

-• Problem introduction: The interviewer describes a client's business situation and the core question you need to answer
+• Problem introduction: the interviewer describes a client's situation and the core question you need to answer

-• Clarifying questions: You ask questions to make sure you understand the problem and context
+• Clarifying questions: you ask questions to make sure you understand the problem and objective

-• Framework development: You create a structured approach to break down the problem into smaller parts
+• Framework development: you create a structured approach to break the problem into smaller parts

 If you want a structured way to master case interviews quickly, my case interview course walks you through each framework and question type with practice cases and drills.